 The Office of Planning, Research, and Institutional Effectiveness (PRIE) maintains a series of data dashboards in Power BI which are available to the public.
 These include college-wide data that can be filtered across a variety of variables.
-The three dashboards are:
+The dashboards are:

 - Student demographics (race/ethnicity, gender, age)